parsiya/Octopress-Blog/source/_posts/2015-11-14-intro-to-dot-net-remoting-for-hackers.markdown

 If you want to play along, Visual Studio solutions are at [https://bitbucket.org/parsiya/net-remoting/src/](https://bitbucket.org/parsiya/net-remoting/src/.).
 With compiled executables being in the `Executables` directory (keep in mind that these are executables from a stranger on the internet so treat them accordingly).

 First the DLL.
 Create a solution and a new project.
 Choose `Class Library` as type of the project.
 According to [this MSDN article][remotableobjects], in order for an object to be remotable it should either be `Serializable` or inherit [`MarshalByRefObject`][marshalbyref] class.
-I am take the `MarshalByRefObject` route.
+I am taking the `MarshalByRefObject` route.
 For more information please refer to [Making Objects Remotable][makingobjectsremotable].

 Here's how the Remoting Library (the DLL) looks like: